 Finding your purpose is not as hard as most people think.
 Your purpose is what drives you.
 It is what makes you passionate.
 Certainly, you have heard of corporate mission and vision statements.
 Companies use these statements as directives to help keep business operations on course.
 It is also a means of succinctly communicating to the world the company’s ultimate purpose.
 This is your opportunity to do the same!

-A mission (or purpose) statement is not that complex.
-Here are three quick steps to creating your own.
+Here are three quick steps to creating a mission statement

 Step 1: Outline Your Passions – List the top three things about which you are most passionate.
 Reflect upon the things you do with ease, enjoyment and fulfillment.
 Your passion is almost always tied to having some type of a meaningful and positive impact on others.